statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 ####Marking and labelling

-1. Packages containing a harmful substance shall be durably marked with the correct technical name (trade names alone shall not be used) and, further, shall be durably marked or labelled to indicate that the substance is a marine pollutant.
-Such identification shall be supplemented where possible by any other means, for example, by use of the relevant United Nations number.
+1. Packages containing a harmful substance shall be durably marked or labelled to indicate that the substance is a harmful substance in accordance with the relevant provisions of the IMDG Code.
-2. The method of marking the correct technical name and of affixing labels on packages containing a harmful substance shall be such that this information will still be identifiable on packages surviving at least three months’ immersion in the sea.
-In considering suitable marking and labelling, account shall be taken of the durability of the materials used and of the surface of the package.
+2. The method of affixing marks or labels on packages containing a harmful substance shall be in accordance with the relevant provisions of the IMDG Code.
-3. Packages containing small quantities of harmful substances may be exempted from the marking requirements. <sup> 2)  Refer to the specific exemptions provided for in the IMDG Code adopted by resolution MSC.122(75), as amended.  </sup>

 ### Regulation  4

 ####Documentation

-<sup> 3)  Reference to “documents” in this regulation does not preclude the use of electronic data processing (EDP) and electronic data interchange (EDI) transmission techniques as an aid to paper documentation.  </sup>
+<sup> 2)  Reference to “documents” in this regulation does not preclude the use of electronic data processing (EDP) and electronic data interchange (EDI) transmission techniques as an aid to paper documentation.  </sup>
-1. In all documents relating to the carriage of harmful substances by sea where such substances are named, the correct technical name of each such substance shall be used (trade names alone shall not be used) and the substance further identified by the addition of the words “marine pollutant”.
+1. Transport information relating to the carriage of harmful substances shall be in accordance with the relevant provisions of the IMDG Code and shall be made available to the person or organization designated by the port State authority.
-2. The shipping documents supplied by the shipper shall include, or be accompanied by, a signed certificate or declaration that the shipment offered for carriage is properly packaged and marked, labelled or placarded as appropriate and in proper condition for carriage to minimize the hazard to the marine environment.
-3. Each ship carrying harmful substances shall have a special list or manifest setting forth the harmful substances on board and the location thereof.
-A detailed stowage plan which sets out the location of the harmful substances on board may be used in place of such special list or manifest.
-Copies of such documents shall also be retained on shore by the owner of the ship or his representative until the harmful substances are unloaded.
+2. Each ship carrying harmful substances shall have a special list, manifest or stowage plan setting forth, in accordance with the relevant provisions of the IMDG Code, the harmful substances on board and the location thereof.
 A copy of one of these documents shall be made available before departure to the person or organization designated by the port State authority.
-4. At any stopover, where any loading or unloading operations, even partial, are carried out, a revision of the documents listing the harmful substances taken on board, indicating their location on board or showing a detailed stowage plan, shall be made available before departure to the person or organization designated by the port State authority.
-5. When the ship carries a special list or manifest or a detailed stowage pla, required for the carriage of dangerous goods by the International Convention for the Safety of Life at Sea, 1974, as amended, the documents required by this regulation ma be combined wit those for dangerous goods.
-Where documents are combined, a clear distinction shall be made between dangerous goods and harmful substances covered by this Annex.

 ### Regulation  5